SeedCompany/cord-field/README.md

 Next to run the web server (for development) run: `yarn start`

-We are patching an issue with openssl.
-In the interim should you get an openssl error you can run 'export NODE_OPTIONS=--openssl-legacy-provider' from the terminal.
-To avoid having to do this each time you have a new terminal window you can add that same line to your .zshrc or .bashrc located in your device's user directory ('cd ~')

-To view storybook run: `yarn storybook`

 ### Connecting to the API Server

 By default, this project will attempt to access the `cord-api-v3` project that's running locally on your machine.